 - Coffee lovers from around the world

-Karen is the founder of the Latin American Coffee Academy.
-She was also a professor of coffee (yes, that's a thing!!) at the prestigious La Sabana University in Bogota.
+She was a professor of coffee at the prestigious La Sabana University in Bogota.

 That’s probably why people call her the Coffee Lady.